readdle/app-store-server-api/README.md

 # About

-This is a ***zero-dependencies\* pure PHP*** library which allows to manage customer's transactions using `App Store Server API` and handle server-to-server notifications using `App Store Server Notifications V2`.
+This is a ***zero-dependencies\* pure PHP*** library that allows managing customer transactions using the `App Store Server API` and handling server-to-server notifications using `App Store Server Notifications V2`.

 <sub>* Zero-dependencies means that this library doesn't rely on any third-party library.
-Ath the same time this library relies on such an essential PHP extensions as `json` and `openssl`</sub>
+At the same time this library relies on such essential PHP extensions as `json` and `openssl`</sub>

 # Installation